 Schedule

-• Leisurely (compared to the previous days) visit Angers and its castle, including the famous Apocalypse Tapestry
+- Leisurely (compared to the previous days) visit to Angers and its castle, including the famous Apocalypse Tapestry

-The trip was a bit exhausting (better travel light), but we managed to pack everything in 4 days.
+The trip was a bit exhausting (better travel light), but we managed to pack everything into 4 days.

 Resources